Cover Letters and Resumes

 This is the most popular format.
 It is most appropriate for the typical student, new graduate, or someone with a very logical career path.
 This format emphasizes education and job history with the most recent events listed first.

-This format places emphasis on transferable skills rather than experience.
+This format emphasizes transferable skills rather than experience.
 It is appropriate for a more seasoned individual or career changer.
-Dependent on the job objective, group your history into broad functional skill categories.
+Depending on the job objective, group your history into broad functional skill categories.
 This format distracts the employer from dismissing your resume based on a past career path.

 Resume Checklist